amygdala/tensorflow-workshop/INSTALL.md

 ## Docker-based installation

 We're also providing a [Docker](https://www.docker.com/) container image with all the necessary libraries included, for you to download.

 To use it, you'll need to have [Docker installed](https://docs.docker.com/engine/installation/).
+To run some of the examples, you'll likely need to configure it with at least 4GB of memory.

 ### Download the container image